CarlMungazi/sourcecodeadventures/_posts/2017-07-26-mithril-recommends.md

 ---
-title: "Recommendations from Mithril's docs"
+title: "Mithril.js: What do the docs recommend?"
 layout: post
 categories: posts
 published: true